Former Steelers coach Cowher elected to Pro Football HOF

 Current Steelers coach Mike Tomlin, who was hired to replace Cowher in 2007, said he was ”so happy” for Cowher.

-“Bill had an incredible career and left his mark on the @steelers organization, Pittsburgh and the NFL,” Tomlin tweeted.
-“The @ProFootballHOF got themselves a great addition with @CowherCBS.
+”Bill had an incredible career and left his mark on the (at)steelers organization, Pittsburgh and the NFL,” Tomlin tweeted. ”The (at)ProFootballHOF got themselves a great addition with (at)CowherCBS.
 Congrats Bill.
 You deserve this great honor.”

 Several of Cowher’s former Steelers players offered their congratulations on social media, including Hall of Fame running back Jerome Bettis.